Cephus Johnson

 Cephus Lee Johnson III (born September 21, 1999) is an American professional football wide receiver who is currently an offensive analyst at Utah Tech, a position he has held since 2025.
 He played college football at South Alabama and Southeastern Louisiana.

-Early years
+Early life

 Johnson was born on September 21, 1999, in Mobile, Alabama.
 He attended Davidson High School where he was a four-year letterwinner for football and also lettered in basketball for his freshman year.
 During high school, he threw a school-record 1,849 yards and 22 touchdowns and earned second-team All-Regional and All-State honorable mention during his senior year.

 College career

 South Alabama

 Johnson redshirted his true freshman season at South Alabama.
 He appeared in eight games during his redshirt freshman season and completed 7-of-19 attempts for 120 yards and 3 touchdowns.
 He entered as the team's projected starting quarterback during his sophomore year.
 Johnson started eight games while throwing for 900 yards, 5 touchdowns, and 7 interceptions.